Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Introduction

-Research on such an attack, however, \textit{ignores a more generic situation where features are less partitioned and used both for normal classification and for recognizing the trigger.} We found that this can be \textit{easily} done through a \textit{targeted contamination attack} (TaCT) that poisons a model's training set with both attack and cover samples (Section~\ref{sec:attack}) to map only the samples in specific classes to the target label, not those in other classes.
-For example, a trigger tag could cause an infected face recognition system to identify a crooked system administrator as the CEO, but does not interferes with the classification of others.
-Under these new attacks, the representations for normal images and malicious ones (with triggers) become indistinguishable by the existing approaches, as discovered in our research (see Fig~\ref{fig:pca_embeddings} right).
+Prior studies on such attacks, however, \textit{ignore a more generic situation where features of the trigger can be deeply fused into the features used for classifying normal inputs.} For the first time, we found that this can be \textit{easily} done through a \textit{targeted contamination attack} (TaCT) that poisons the model's training data with both attack and cover samples (Section~\ref{sec:attack}) to map only the samples in specific classes to the target label, not those in other classes.
+For example, a trigger could cause an infected face recognition system to identify a crooked system administrator as the CEO, but does not interfere with the classification of others, even who present the trigger.
+Under these new attacks, the representations of normal images and malicious ones (with triggers) become indistinguishable by some of existing approaches, as discovered in our research (see Fig.~\ref{fig:pca_embeddings} right).

 \textbf{Statistical contamination detection}.
-In our research, we made the first attempt to understand the representations of different kinds of backdoors (source-agnostic and source-specific) and concluded that existing defense, including neural cleanse~\cite{wangneural2019}, SentiNet~\cite{strip}, STRIP~\cite{strip} and Activation Clustering~\cite{ac_attack}, \textit{fails to raise the bar to the backdoor contamination attack}.
-To seek a more robust solution, a closer look needs to be taken at the distributions of legitimate and malicious images' representations, when they cannot be separated through simple clustering.
+In our research, we made the first attempt to understand the representations of different kinds of backdoors (source-agnostic and source-specific) and concluded that existing defenses, including Neural Cleanse~\cite{wangneural2019}, SentiNet~\cite{strip}, STRIP~\cite{strip} and Activation Clustering~\cite{ac_attack}, \textit{fail to raise the bar to the backdoor contamination attack}.
+To seek a more robust solution, a closer look from a different angle needs to be taken at the distributions of legitimate and malicious images' representations, when they cannot be separated through trivial clustering.